Gar Alperovitz

 Gar Alperovitz (born May 5, 1936) is an American historian and political economist.
-Alperovitz served as a fellow of King's College, Cambridge; a founding fellow of the Harvard Institute of Politics; a founding Fellow at the Institute for Policy Studies; a guest scholar at the Brookings Institution; and the Lionel R. Bauman Professor of Political Economy at the University of Maryland Department of Government and Politics from 1999 to 2015.
+Alperovitz served as a fellow of King's College, Cambridge in the United Kingdom; a founding fellow of the Harvard Institute of Politics; a founding Fellow at the Institute for Policy Studies; a guest scholar at the Brookings Institution; and the Lionel R. Bauman Professor of Political Economy at the University of Maryland Department of Government and Politics from 1999 to 2015.
 He also served as a legislative director in the US House of Representatives and the US Senate and as a special assistant in the US Department of State.
 Alperovitz is a distinguished lecturer with the American Historical Society, co-founded the Democracy Collaborative and co-chairs its Next System Project with James Gustav Speth.

 Education and early career

 Born in Racine, Wisconsin in 1936, Alperovitz attended William Horlick High School.
 He graduated from the University of Madison-Wisconsin with a degree in American history in 1959 and from the University of California, Berkeley with an M.A. in economics in 1960.
 He was awarded a Marshall scholarship to pursue a Ph.D. in political economy at the London School of Economics, later transferring to Cambridge University to study under theoretical economist Joan Robinson, who served as his doctoral thesis adviser.
 Alperovitz wrote his dissertation on the role of the atomic bomb in the creation of the postwar economic order.
 While completing his doctoral studies, he worked for two years in the US House of Representatives as a legislative assistant to Robert Kastenmeier.
 He was named a fellow of King's College, Cambridge University in 1964.

 On leave from courses, Alperovitz served as the legislative director for Senator Gaylord Nelson in 1964 and 1965, where he played a role in efforts to limit the scope of powers given to the President in the Gulf of Tonkin Resolution, drafting an amendment to the resolution that would have prevented the escalation to a full ground war in Vietnam.
 In 1965 he accepted a post as a special assistant (policy planning, United Nations) to the Assistant Secretary of State for International Organizations.
 In 1966 Alperovitz joined the Brookings Institution as a non-resident guest scholar.
 He was elected as a founding fellow of the Institute of Politics at Harvard University's Kennedy School that year.